allenlam369/Spring-boot-web-hibernate-test/README.md

 - In command line, cd to "spring-boot-test".
 Find pom.xml there.
 All following commands should be issued from there.
 - Download all missing library files and package the project into a .war file by this command:
 - mvn package
-- the first time packaging will need a while of waiting for many MBs of files to download
+- the first time packaging will need a little longer wait for many MBs of files to download
 - When it is done without error, a new directory "target" will be created